Egypt starts voting in first stage of parliament elections - RFI

 The party, including top businessmen and public figures, has grown since 2014 to become one of Egypt's dominant political forces.

-It swept Senate elections in August, and its leader Abdelwahab Abdelrazek was named the upper house's head last Sunday.
+It swept the August Senate elections, and its leader Abdelwahab Abdelrazek was named the upper house's head last Sunday.

-In August, Egypt held elections for 200 of the 300 seats in the Senate in low-key upper house elections marked by low voter turnout of around 14 percent.

 The reinstatement of the upper house -- which had been abolished after Morsi's ouster -- was among constitutional amendments which included potentially extending Sisi's rule until 2030.